 Remember, video content doesn’t always have to be polished.
 Sharing user-generated video content on your Instagram stories or TikTok is a great way to boost your airport brand’s authenticity.

-Followers of travel influencers are highly engaged and look to them for travel recommendations.
-49% of Gen Z adults and 50% of millennials follow at least one travel influencer on social media, so why not partner with them to increase the reach of your destination marketing?
+Followers of travel influencers are highly engaged and look to them for travel recommendations with 45% of Gen Zers trusting influencer’s travel recommendations, so why not partner with them to increase the reach of your destination marketing?